matter-labs/zksync/changelog/infrastructure.md

 ### Changed

-- (`explorer`): deposits from and withdrawals to an L1 account with the same address are not displayed on the account history page.
+- (`explorer`): Deposits from and withdrawals to an L1 account with the same address are not displayed on the account history page.

 ### Added

 ### Fixed

-- (`explorer`): bug with not displaying old blocks was fixed.
+- (`explorer`): Bug with not displaying old blocks was fixed.
 - (`explorer`): bug with updating transaction data after searching another transaction was fixed.
 - (`explorer`): bug with not displaying some deposits and withdrawals for the accounts was fixed by not taking account address case into account.